gsmafra/py-aasp-casa/README.md

 Simple framework to work with the IEEE AASP CASA Challenge dataset in Python

 ## Installation
-Download the scripts and run the setup:
+Download and run the setup:

 	python setup.py